7 Powerful Strategies for Pre-Workout Nutrition: Fueling Your Way to Peak Athletic Performance

 • Branched-chain amino acids (BCAAs): May reduce muscle breakdown and fatigue

-Remember to consult with a healthcare professional or sports nutritionist before adding supplements to your regimen, as individual needs and tolerances can vary.
+Remember to consult a healthcare professional or sports nutritionist before adding supplements to your regimen, since individual needs and tolerances can vary.

 6. Tailor Your Nutrition to Your Workout Type

-Different types of workouts require different fueling strategies.
+Different kinds of workouts call for different fueling strategies.
 For example:

-• Endurance activities: Focus on higher carbohydrate intake and consider adding easily digestible proteins.
+• Endurance activities: Lean toward higher carbohydrate intake and consider adding easily digestible proteins.

 • Strength training: Include a balance of carbohydrates and protein to support muscle growth and recovery.